-- Members must be enrolled in Horseless Horse Project to enter Horseless Horse/Ponyless Pony classes. - Look under Junior Department "Veterinary Science" in the Walworth County Fair Premium Book to find Horseless Horse/Ponyless Pony classes. - When showing a horse or pony with a Buddy, you must attend a mandatory meeting, clinics, submit registration and insurance fees, and complete proper paper work.
-Please check the schedules in the handbook, same as the Horse and Pony project members.
+- Members must be enrolled in Horseless Horse Project to enter Horseless Horse/Ponyless Pony classes. - Look under Junior Department "Veterinary Science" in the Walworth County Fair Premium Book to find Horseless Horse/Ponyless Pony classes and Equine Ed. - When showing a horse or pony with a Buddy, you must attend a mandatory meeting, clinics, submit registration and insurance fees, and complete proper paper work.
+Please check the schedules in the handbook, same as the Horse and Pony project members. - Horseless horse members are walk trot only, no cross entries. - When showing must adhere to all other horse and pony regulations.